 As indicated in Note 10 of our Notes to Financial Statements, we have entered into \$27 million notional amount of interest rate swap contracts with Wells Fargo Bank in an attempt to reduce a portion of the interest rate risk arising from our leveraged capital structure.
 TPZ has agreed to pay Wells Fargo Bank a fixed rate while receiving a floating rate based upon the 1-month or 3-month U.S. Dollar London Interbank Offered Rate ("LIBOR").
 The spread between the fixed swap rate and LIBOR is reflected in our Statement of Operations as a realized or unrealized gain when LIBOR exceeds the fixed rate (Wells Fargo Bank pays TPZ the net difference) or a realized or unrealized loss when the fixed rate exceeds LIBOR (TPZ pays Wells Fargo Bank the net difference).
-The interest rate swap contracts have a weighted average fixed rate of 2.13 percent and weighted average remaining maturity of approximately 2.6 years at February 28, 2011.
-This swap arrangement effectively fixes the cost on approximately 84 percent of our outstanding leverage as of February 28, 2011 over the remaining swap period.
+The interest rate swap contracts have a weighted average fixed rate of 2.13 percent and weighted average remaining maturity of approximately 2.3 years at May 31, 2011.
+This swap arrangement effectively fixes the cost on approximately 84 percent of our outstanding leverage as of May 31, 2011 over the remaining swap period.

-Total leverage costs for DCF purposes were approximately \$297,000 for the 1st quarter 2011, a decrease of approximately 2 percent as compared to 4th quarter 2010 due primarily to reduced utilization of our credit facility during the 1st quarter 2011.
-This includes interest expense on our senior notes and bank credit facility and accrued swap settlement costs of approximately \$124,000.
-The average annualized total cost of leverage (total leverage costs divided by average outstanding leverage) was 3.78 percent for 1st quarter 2011.
+Total leverage costs for DCF purposes were approximately \$298,000 for the 2nd quarter 2011, a slight increase as compared to 1st quarter 2011.
+This includes interest expense on our senior notes and bank credit facility and accrued swap settlement costs of approximately \$127,000.
+The average annualized total cost of leverage (total leverage costs divided by average outstanding leverage) was 3.75 percent for 2nd quarter 2011.